Allocating Positional Goods: A Mechanism Design Approach: Welfare Maximization

-The result shows that under the nonnegative price constraint, exclusion is detrimental to the consumer under either IFR or DFR.
-Under IFR, because it is optimal to pool participants, exclusion can be beneficial as it increases the status of the participants who would otherwise be pooled with the excluded consumers.
-The result shows that the marginal loss of the excluded consumers exceeds the inframarginal gain of participants, so exclusion is detrimental to the consumer.
-On the other hand, under DFR, exclusion has no benefits to participants because the optimal mechanism fully separates participants, so no exclusion is optimal.
+Under the nonnegative price constraint, the consumer-optimal mechanism does not exclude consumers.
+The result is in contrast to Proposition~\ref{prop:consumer}, where exclusion may increase consumer surplus under DFR\@, because Proposition~\ref{prop:welfaremax} focuses on the consumer-optimal mechanism.
+Under IFR, because it is optimal to pool participants, exclusion raises the status of current participants, who would otherwise be pooled with more consumers.
+Nevertheless, the loss to excluded consumers on the extensive margin exceeds the gain to participants on the intensive margin, so the net effect is detrimental.
+Under DFR, exclusion has no benefit to current participants because the optimal mechanism does not pool them with additional participants. \footnote{Although exclusion also changes prices, the price adjustments are pinned down by incentive compatibility through revenue equivalence, so the welfare comparison need only consider status and the exclusion level.}

-The result implies that under IFR, the consumer-optimal regulation of positional goods without using subsidies is to restrict the seller to offer a single good and serve all consumers (e.g., by providing a free regular boarding service).

-The results also have several implications in organizational hierarchies and education, where the effort (price) has to be positive.
-On the one hand, if the type distribution satisfies the IFR property (i.e, has a thin tail), completely eliminating status competitions (e.g., educational disarmament) is optimal for agents' welfare.
-In the education application, this implies complete educational disarmament---for example, random assignment in allocating slots at sought-after schools.
-On the other hand, if there are a few very high types (i.e., a heavy tail), such as the Pareto distribution, meritocracy is optimal for agents' welfare.
-Intuitively, low types benefit from soft competition, while high types prefer intense competition; hence, on average, more (less) intense competition is optimal for agents' welfare when the population contains relatively more high (low) types.
+Under IFR, the consumer-optimal regulation of positional goods without using subsidies is to serve all consumers with the same level of positional goods for free.
+The results reverse under DFR, for the same reason as Proposition~\ref{prop:consumer}.
+For nonmonotone failure rates, the consumer-optimal mechanism can have pooling and separating regions.
+When the failure rate is single-peaked, such as the log-normal distribution, the optimal mechanism pools low types and separates high types.
+When the failure rate is single-dipped, such as the power distribution $F(\theta)=\theta^\beta$ with $\beta\in(0,1)$, the optimal mechanism separates low types and pools high types.